WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 `2*2 = 4` and `3*3 = 9`. `2->3: 50% increase`, `4->9:125%` increase.
 So remixing with larger anonsets is exponentially more effective than smaller anonsets.
 Regarding why do we want 100 number, is among some other reasons, because that was our calculation to be that would make rounds happen in every 2-5 minutes, considering the liquidity of the centralized mixers.
-Regarding DoS attack, right now our DoS configuration is set to be pretty weak and this seems to be sufficient for the time being.
+Regarding DoS attack, right now our DoS configuration is set to be pretty permissive and this seems to be sufficient for the time being.
 If a DoS attack would to happen, Wasabi team would just harden it in the config file and would kick the bad actors out.
 Now if even that'd fail, then we can start thinking about lowering the required peers and also other methods.
 :::